Production of formaldehyde

 Formaldehyde is a simple, naturally occurring substance made up of hydrogen, oxygen and carbon, with the formula CH2O.
-It is also naturally found in all organic forms of life, in trees, fruits, vegetables, fish, plants and animals and humans.
+It is also naturally found in all organic forms of life: in trees, fruits, vegetables, fish, plants, animals and humans.

-Within our bodies formaldehyde is essential in the development of DNA proteins and is a normal component of human blood.
-Once again however, it does not accumulate and is quickly broken down by metabolic process with formaldehyde in the body having a half life of about one minute.
-Because the body is designed for dealing with formaldehyde, it is well equipped to handle additional formaldehyde intake from external sources.
+Within our bodies, formaldehyde is essential in the development of DNA proteins and is a normal component of human blood.
+Once again however, it does not accumulate and is quickly broken down by metabolic process: formaldehyde in the body has a half-life of about one minute.
+Because the body is designed for dealing with formaldehyde, it is well-equipped to handle additional formaldehyde intake from external sources.
 Most of it is exhaled from the body in our breath and the rest broken down by normal metabolic processes.

 The EU Formaldehyde Market

-The European Union (EU) is the second largest producer of formaldehyde after Asia, producing over 3.6 million tonnes of formaldehyde (C.100%) each year which accounts for about 30% of global production.* Annual sales of formaldehyde-based chemicals in the EU are roughly €9.5 billion a year and 22 of the 27 EU Member States manufacture formaldehyde.
-Germany is the largest formaldehyde producer in the EU, followed by Italy, Spain, the Netherlands and the UK.
+The European Union (EU) is the second largest producer area of formaldehyde after Asia, producing over 4 million tons of formaldehyde (100% concentration) each year which accounts for about 30% of the global production*.
+Annual sales of formaldehyde-based chemicals in the EU are roughly €9.5 billion a year and formaldehyde production is present in 22 of the 27 EU Member States.
+Germany is the largest formaldehyde producer in Europe, followed by Italy, Spain, the Netherlands and the UK.

-As formaldehyde is an extremely versatile building block, it is used in a wide variety of applications and it especially plays in important role in the construction, automotive and furniture industries.
+As formaldehyde is an extremely versatile building block, it is used in a wide variety of applications and especially plays an important role in the construction, automotive and furniture industries.
 Because formaldehyde has excellent adhesive and binding properties, the majority of formaldehyde produced in the EU is made into resins.
-These resins are essential to produce things like wood panels and particle board which are used in construction and furniture making.
+These resins are essential to products like wood panels and particleboard which are then used in construction and furniture making.

 Facts about Formaldehyde

-Though first discovered by A. M. Butlerov in 1859 it wasn’t formally identified until 1869 at the University of Berlin by Professor A.W.
-Hoffman.
+Though first discovered by A. M. Butlerov in 1859, it wasn’t formally identified until 1868 at the University of Berlin by Professor A.W. von Hoffman.

-Formaldehyde’s intrinsic anti-bacterial and preservative properties make it ideal for use in some vaccines.
+Formaldehyde’s intrinsic anti-bacterial and preservative properties make it ideal for use in some vaccines to deactivate viruses.